DETAILED ACTION

 capturing data (36) indicating the at least one tracker element's position during surgery by means of a detection system (35) (Janssen, paragraph [0056], "Optical markers 60 are attached to the object 5, wherein the optical image acquisition unit 7 is adapted to acquire motion measurement optical images showing the optical markers 60 at different times, wherein the processing unit 2 further comprises an object motion determination unit 25 for determining object motion relative to the movable support element 9 based on the acquired motion measurement optical images"),

-and registering and blending the at least one at least 2-dimensional scan image and the live images according to the data (36) captured during the medical imaging and live imaging (Janssen, paragraph [0047], "The processing unit 2 further comprises a spatial relation providing unit 11 for providing a spatial relation between a field of view of the computed tomography image generating unit 4 and a field of view of the optical image acquisition unit 7 and an image fusion unit 12 for generating a fusion image, in which the CT image and the optical image are fused and which also shows the provided path, based on the CT image, the optical image, the provided path, the provided spatial relation and the moving distance.").
+While Janssen in view of Lavallee and Cohen teaches and registering and blending the at least one at least 2-dimensional scan image and images according to the data (36) (Janssen, paragraph [0047], "The processing unit 2 further comprises a spatial relation providing unit 11 for providing a spatial relation between a field of view of the computed tomography image generating unit 4 and a field of view of the optical image acquisition unit 7 and an image fusion unit 12 for generating a fusion image, in which the CT image and the optical image are fused and which also shows the provided path, based on the CT image, the optical image, the provided path, the provided spatial relation and the moving distance."), they do not teach “registering and blending the at least one at least 2-dimensional scan image and the live images according to the data (36) captured during the medical imaging and live imaging”*.

 Claim(s) 16 are rejected under 35 U.S.C.
-103 as being unpatentable over Janssen (US 20160249984 A1) in view of Lavallee (US 9610056 B2) and in further view of Sayler (US 20150230871 A1).
+103 as being unpatentable over Janssen (US 20160249984 A1) in view of Suppa (US 20230116388 A1), Lavallee (US 9610056 B2), and in further view of Sayler (US 20150230871 A1).

-Janssen in view of Lavallee does not explicitly teach “wherein the curable material of the at least one deformable element (15) comprises one of a plaster casting material, fiberglass, and a resin- based casting material”.
+Janssen in view of Suppa and Lavallee does not explicitly teach “wherein the curable material of the at least one deformable element (15) comprises one of a plaster casting material, fiberglass, and a resin- based casting material”.

 However, Sayler teaches wherein the curable material of the at least one deformable element (15) comprises one of a plaster casting material, fiberglass, and a resin- based casting material (Sayler, paragraph [0104], “Components of the frame assembly 10 and/or positioning device 200 can be formed from any suitable material, typically a light-weight relatively rigid polymeric material, such as, for example, fiberglass, ceramics, fiber reinforced resins, PEEK, ABS, polycarbonate, KEVLAR, and/or Garolite”).

-It would have been obvious to a person having ordinary skill in the art before the time of the effective filing date of the claimed invention of the instant application to have Janssen’s (in view of Lavallee) deformable element made from fiberglass, as taught by Sayler.
+It would have been obvious to a person having ordinary skill in the art before the time of the effective filing date of the claimed invention of the instant application to have Janssen’s (in view of Suppa and Lavallee) deformable element made from fiberglass, as taught by Sayler.

 The suggestion/motivation for doing so would have been because fiberglass is lightweight and durable, allowing for secure mobilization without weighing down the patient.